Impact of Geant4's Electromagnetic Physics Constructors on Accuracy and Performance of Simulations for Rare Event Searches: Studied Electromagnetic Physics Constructors

+(iii) A hybrid approach, where single scattering is used for the treatment of large-angle scattering and multiple scattering otherwise.
+With decreasing kinetic energy of the incident particle, the relative contribution of large-angle scattering increases.
+Hence, the performance of this approach approximates that of the single-scattering approach. \geant{} offers the \texttt{G4WentzelVIModel} and related models (based on \cite{Wentzel1926,FernandezVarea1993,Urban2006,Lewis1950}).
+The \texttt{G4EmStandardPhysicsWVI} and \texttt{G4EmLowEPPhysics} constructors use exclusively this model.

+We refer to the \geant{} physics manual \cite{Geant4PhysicsManual} for a more in-depth discussion of the internal structure of the physics constructors, and their similarities and differences.

-In \geant{}, the simulated physics is not only determined by the chosen physics models but also by the so-called \emph{production cut} or range cut value: potential secondary particles that have too little kinetic energy to travel further than the production cut value, are not produced as a distinct particle track, but their kinetic energy is deposited locally \cite[p.256]{Geant4Manual}.
+In \geant{}, the simulated physics is not only determined by the chosen physics models but also by the so-called \emph{production cut} or range cut value: potential secondary particles that have too little kinetic energy to travel further than the production cut value are not produced as a distinct particle track, but their kinetic energy is deposited locally \cite[pp.~17, 208, 255]{Geant4Manual}.
+Usually, this cut is applied only to ionisation and bremsstrahlung, however \texttt{G4EmStandardPhysics\_option1} applies this cut to all EM interactions.
 Lower values of the production cut increase the precision of particle transport, e.g.\ when secondary decay products may \textit{leak} out of \textit{thin} targets.
 Hence, usually the production cut should be smaller than the dimension of the target.
 However, the drawback of a smaller production cut is the slower simulation performance.

 In order to study the impact of the production cut value on our test cases and on the performance of the simulation, each EM constructor was applied with five production cut values:\footnote{The actual values are somewhat arbitrary and were motivated by typical length scales of CRESST detector components, from small to large dimensions: bonding wire, thickness of reflecting foil, TES, absorber crystal, and detector module.} \qty{100}{\nm}, \qty{1}{\um}, \qty{1}{\mm}, \qty{1}{\cm}, \qty{10}{\cm}.
 In this work, the used physics constructor $P_i$ and the applied cut value $c_j$ characterised one \geant{} physics \textit{configuration} $\pi_{ij}=(P_i,c_j)$, yielding together 60 physics configurations (=12 physics constructors $\times$ 5 production cut values).